-Personnel protective equipment for fire brigades, including turnout gear and selfcontained breathing apparatus, should regularly be inventoried, inspected, tested, and maintained to ensure proper performance.
+Personnel protective equipment for fire brigades, including turnout gear and self-contained breathing apparatus, should regularly be inventoried, inspected, tested, and maintained to ensure proper performance.

-Manual fire fighting equipment, including extinguishers, hoses, nozzles, tools, fittings, portable lighting, communications, and ventilation devices, should regularly be inventoried, inspected, tested, and maintained to ensure proper operation in the event of a fire.
+Manual fire fighting equipment, including extinguishers, hoses, nozzles, tools, fittings, portable lighting, and communication and ventilation devices, should be regularly inventoried, inspected, tested, and maintained to ensure proper operation in the event of a fire.

-3.6.2 Fire Protection System Operability, Inspection, Testing, and Maintenance
+3.6.2 Fire Protection System and Features Operability, Inspection, Testing, and Maintenance

-A program for inspection, testing, and maintenance should be provided to verify the operability of installed fire protection systems.
-Fire protection systems include passive fire protection systems such as fire barrier components and fire barrier seals as well as active fire protection systems such as fire alarm systems, fire suppression systems, and fire water supply systems.
-The program for inspection, testing, and maintenance should be based on the criteria specified in industry codes and standards, such as those published by the NFPA.
-Inspection, testing, and maintenance should be documented by means of written procedures, with results and follow-up actions recorded.
+A program for inspection, testing, and maintenance should be provided to verify the operability of installed fire protection systems and features.
+Fire protection features include passive fire protection systems such as fire barrier components and fire barrier seals.
+Fire protection systems include fire alarm systems, fire suppression systems, and fire water supply systems.
+The program for inspection, testing, and maintenance should be based on vendor recommendations, insurance standards, or fire protection engineering judgment, as well as on criteria specified in industry codes and standards such as those published by the NFPA.

+Inspection, testing, and maintenance should be documented by means of written procedures, with results and follow up actions recorded.

-Personnel performing inspection, testing, and maintenance of installed fire protection systems should be trained and qualified for the type of system to which they are assigned.
+Personnel performing inspection, testing, and maintenance of installed fire protection systems and features should be trained and qualified for the type of system to which they are assigned.

-3.6.3 Control of Fire Protection System Outages and Impairments should provide for identifying, prioritizing, and timely correcting fire protection impairments, informing fire protection staff of the impairment, and establishing compensatory measures for the duration of the impairment.
-Compensatory measures may include, but are not limited to, fire watch tours of affected areas, limiting work activities involving fire hazards, providing alternative fire protection features, and requesting special fire department support.
+3.6.3 Control of Fire Protection System Outages and Impairments

+The fire protection program should provide the necessary controls to minimize the duration and impact of impairments to the fire protection systems.
+Additional guidance and information is provided in Chapter 11, "Impairments," of NFPA 25, "Standard for the Inspections, Testing, and Maintenance of Water-Based Fire Protection Systems."
+The controls should provide for identifying, prioritizing, and promptly correcting fire protection impairments, informing fire protection staff of the impairment, and establishing compensatory measures for the duration of the impairment.
+Compensatory measures may include, but are not limited to, conducting fire watch tours of affected areas, limiting work activities involving fire hazards, providing alternative fire protection features, and requesting special fire department support.